IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

    * Allows use of purpose-built chips for high-performance model training.

 Together, these layers offer flexibility—from using ready-to-go AI tools to crafting custom ML solutions.
 Upcoming lessons explore deeper ML applications and the rapidly advancing world of **generative AI** on AWS.

+### Deep Learning and Generative AI on AWS

+We’ve explored **AI** and its subset **machine learning**—now let’s dive into **deep learning**, which pushes the boundaries even further.

+Deep learning uses **artificial neural networks** inspired by the human brain.
+These networks consist of multiple layers of mathematical neurons that pass and transform information.
+This architecture allows machines to handle complex tasks like **computer vision** (recognizing images) and **natural language processing** (understanding text and speech).

+This advancement paved the way for **Generative AI**—a type of deep learning that creates *new* content such as images, stories, code, and music.
+It relies on **foundation models (FMs)**—extremely large, pre-trained models that can be fine-tuned for specific tasks.
+A special type of FM is the **Large Language Model (LLM)**, trained on massive text datasets to understand and generate human-like language.

+Unlike traditional ML models built for a single purpose, foundation models can be adapted for multiple applications—offering flexibility and scalability.

+AWS provides several tools and services to harness this power:

+* 🧠 **Amazon SageMaker JumpStart** – A hub with pre-trained foundation models and ready-to-deploy ML solutions.
+You can fine-tune these models with your own data for your use case.
+* ⚙️ **Amazon Bedrock** – A fully managed service providing access to top-performing foundation models from Amazon and other AI leaders.
+It allows private customization and deployment—all without managing infrastructure.
+* 💬 **Amazon Q** – An AI-powered business assistant that integrates with your company’s data to answer questions, generate insights, and even take actions.

+  * **Amazon Q Business** – Focused on enterprise tasks.
+  * **Amazon Q Developer** – Assists developers with coding and AWS tasks.

+Generative AI is already transforming how we work and create—enhancing customer experiences, boosting productivity, and inspiring innovation.

+(And yes, it might even help you decide your next hair color! 💇‍♀️✨)